pulkitsharma07/pulkitsharma07.github.io/_posts/2017-09-26-using-jekyll-and-github-pages.markdown

 * Github Pages does not supports all of the Jekyll Gem-based themes.
 * The ones [supported](https://pages.github.com/themes/) by Github are not exactly blog like.

-### I am lazy and wanted a easy way of getting the blog up and running with minimal efforts.
+### I am lazy and wanted an easy way of getting the blog up and running with minimal efforts.

 After spending considerable amount of time looking for a perfect theme (And giving up numerous times).
 I decided to go the basic whiteglass theme.
 It has support for Disqus comments and some other SEO stuff.
 I didn't want to spend time figuring stuff out, so I went ahead with it.